Nearly 50% of all Americans file for benefits at age 62.

 2. Who will provide you with reliable advice for making these decisions?

 Most people look to their financial advisors for SS claiming advice, but most financial advisors don’t understand SS’s complex rules or guidelines.
-People tell me all the time that their financial advisors tell them to call the Social Security Administration or start your benefits as soon as possible and invest the income.
-Which could have significant risk.
+People always tell me that their financial advisors tell them to call the Social Security Administration or start their benefits as soon as possible and invest the income, which could have significant risk.

 3. Why not ask Social Security for advice?

-SS representatives are prohibited from giving election advice, are not licensed to ask you about your retirement accounts, other assets, or evaluate the impact of your decision on the rest of your financial plan.
-Plus SS representatives, in general, are trained to focus on monthly benefit amounts for the individual not lifetime income for the family.
+SS representatives are prohibited from giving election advice and are not licensed to ask you about your retirement accounts or other assets or evaluate the impact of your decision on the rest of your financial plan.
+Plus, SS representatives, in general, are trained to focus on monthly benefit amounts for the individual, not lifetime income for the family.
 Taking SS benefits at the right time will be one of the biggest financial decisions you’ll ever make, so you need to get it right.
 Getting it right on your own is almost impossible.

 4. Why is it important to use someone trained in SS timing?

 Taking your SS benefits at the right time will have a lifetime impact and could make a massive difference to a retiree’s standard of living.
 It will affect your retirement and savings accounts.
 That’s why it’s imperative to coordinate the preservation and distribution of these accounts to delay your SS income and avoid paying excessive and unnecessary taxes.
 SS is taxed at a lower rate than your retirement accounts or any other income.